Team138Entropy/Entropy2022/README.md

     - Likely not super useful, but we may find the need to perform periodic actions in a disabled state.
 - Path Planning
     - Found in the Utility Libaries, we inherit 254's path planning logic.
 Using this logic we can drive waypoints.
 This library does an excellent job at pushing the robot's capabilites through spines while maintaining accuracy.

-### Brainstorming Ideas
-- 'Playbook'
-    - Game permitting, we might find there are tasks that we will need to repeat often.
-For example, say if we are picking up a scoring object at a feeder station and want to make an immediate drive to a scoring station.
-A simple look at this would be:
-        - Load Game Object -> Driver triggers playbook -> Robot performs autonomous drive to location -> Trigger Camera or other sensor Feedback -> Score Object
-        - Directional Pad on controller could be a good control to do this.
-- Preset Control
-    - All Manipulators should have a 'state' based focus.
-With a state based system we should rely on PID Control to reach exact points
-- SmartNav

 ### Concepts
 - Physics